TedHusted/awake/awake.md/awake.md

 “Ally is going to be famous!”

-“Ally is already famous,” says Tessa, turning away from the cutting board.
+“Ally is already famous,” says Tessa, turning away from the cutting board with a smile.

 “Pulse is applying for a patent, at OASA’s behest.
 Ally would become the prototype for AI assistant upgrades everywhere.”